lavanet/lava/cookbook/README.md

 ```
 lavad tx gov submit-proposal spec-add "{JSON_FILE_PATH}" -y --from "{ACCOUNT_NAME}" --gas-adjustment "1.5" --gas "auto" --node "{LAVA_RPC_NODE}"
 ```

+To ensure collaborative efforts and proper versioning, kindly submit a pull request (PR) to add the Specification (Spec) to this Cookbook before any further updates.

 #### Param description (and examples)

 `JSON_FILE_PATH` - The path to the proposal JSON file.